Bon Scott was the wildcard frontman for AC/DC who had a reputation for raucous partying – until one night the party went too far.

 A bit worse for drink, Scott quickly passed out after his friends left him there to sleep it off.
 When they returned to the car the next morning, Scott was dead.
 Since then, questions about what exactly happened that night have persisted, challenging the legacy of one of rock’s most beloved bands.

 Bon Scott was born Ronald Belford Scott in Kirriemuir, Scotland on July 9, 1946.
 When he was six, his family decided to move to Melbourne, Australia.

 The new kid with a thick Scottish accent, Scott wasn’t popular.

 “My new schoolmates threatened to kick the sh*t out of me when they heard my Scottish accent,” Scott said.
 “I had one week to learn to speak like them if I wanted to remain intact… It made me all the more determined to speak my own way.
 That’s how I got my name, you know.
 The Bonny Scot, see?”

-That determination not to live the way others wanted to got Scott into trouble as a young man.
+That determination not to live the way others wanted to would get Scott into trouble as a young man.
 He dropped out of school at 15 and was eventually arrested for stealing gasoline.

 By the time he recovered, he was looking for a new band.
 As luck would have it, a new band formed by two fellow emigrant Scotsmen, Malcolm and Angus Young, was also looking for a singer.

 Bon Scott signed on to AC/DC as the frontman when their previous frontman refused to go on stage.
 It was through Scott’s checkered past and rebellious attitude that the band cemented itself as a raucous, crude rock group.
 Scott, who had been rejected from the army because he was “socially maladjusted,” brought that attitude into AC/DC.
 And it stuck.